-- 3. For projects involving the installation of major storage systems or other major pieces of equipment, a timetable for installation, floor plans, and floor loading analyses must be provided.
-This information can be provided in the Special Information and Supplementary Documentation section. - 4.
-Postdoc Mentoring Plan.
-Each proposal that requests funding to support postdoctoral researchers must include, as a supplementary document, a description of the mentoring activities that will be provided for such individuals.
+- Major Storage Systems and Equipment: For projects involving the installation of major storage systems or other major pieces of equipment, a timetable for installation, floor plans, and floor loading analyses must be provided. - Postdoc Mentoring Plan: Each proposal that requests funding to support postdoctoral researchers must include, as a supplementary document, a description of the mentoring activities that will be provided for such individuals.
 This plan should include a discussion of training in curatorial and stewardship best practices.
-The mentoring plan must not exceed one page. - 5.
-Data Management Plan.
-In addition to criteria required by the GPG, these proposals should provide a clear statement of how the project will manage data, software tools and other digital resources that result from the activities supported by the NSF award.
+The mentoring plan must not exceed one page. - Data Management Plan: In addition to criteria required by the GPG, these proposals should provide a clear statement of how the project will manage data, software tools and other digital resources that result from the activities supported by the NSF award.
 All data entered during a CSBR-funded project must be made available over the internet during the course of the project (exceptions may include sensitive data such as localities for endangered species).
-Proposals in the Natural History Collections competitive area must provide a plan to interface with the national HUB funded by the Advancing Digitization of Biological Collections (ADBC) program; proposals in the Living Stock Collections competitive area should include a plan to interface with other similar collections worldwide (via an appropriate avenue).
+Proposals in Competitive Area A Natural History Collections must provide a plan to interface with iDigBio; proposals in Competitive Area B Living Stock Collections should include a plan to interface with other similar collections worldwide (via an appropriate avenue).
 The data management plan must show strong evidence of awareness of community information management standards, and describe the hardware and software to be used, the data model and elements of the database, mechanisms for quality control of data entry, capacity for expansion, internet accessibility, computerization and interoperability approaches, and plans for permanent maintenance of the database.
 Quality assurance for species identifications, testing the accuracy of data entry, statements on georeferencing protocols, and a searchable database or metadata format should be included in the description.
 When appropriate, these activities may be described in further detail in the project description.

+Single Copy Documents:

-Single Copy Documents include correspondence to the program not intended to be sent to reviewers.
+Include correspondence to the program not intended to be sent to reviewers.
 These should include:

-A list of potential reviewers for the proposal.

-A conflict of interest document should be provided in the form of a single alphabetized table, consisting of the full name (last, first, MI) of all people having a conflict of interest with any senior personnel and others whose biographical sketches are included in the proposal.
-Conflicts to be identified are (1) Ph.D. thesis advisors or advisees, (2) collaborators or co-authors for the past 48 months including postdoctoral mentors and mentees, and (3) other individuals or institutions with which the senior personnel has financial ties.
+- A list of potential reviewers for the proposal. - A conflict of interest document should be provided in the form of a single alphabetized table, consisting of the full name (last, first, MI) of all people having a conflict of interest with any senior personnel and others whose biographical sketches are included in the proposal.
+Conflicts to be identified are (1) Ph.D. thesis advisors or advisees, (2) collaborators or coauthors for the past 48 months including postdoctoral mentors and mentees, and (3) other individuals or institutions with which the senior personnel has financial ties.